isabella232/experience-manager-brand-portal.it-IT/help/using/brand-portal-metadata-schemas.md

 ---
 title: Utilizzare il modulo schema metadati
 seo-title: Use the metadata schema form
 description: Uno schema di metadati descrive il layout della pagina Proprietà e le proprietà dei metadati visualizzate per le risorse che utilizzano lo schema specifico.
-Lo schema applicato a una risorsa determina i campi di metadati visualizzati nella relativa pagina Proprietà.
+Lo schema applicato a una risorsa determina i campi di metadati che vengono visualizzati nella relativa pagina Proprietà.
 seo-description: A metadata schema describes the layout of the Properties page and the metadata properties displayed for assets that use the particular schema.
 The schema that you apply to an asset determines the metadata fields that appear on its Properties page.
 uuid: 1a944a3b-5152-425f-b1ea-bfe3331de928
 content-type: reference